chartbeat-labs/textacy/README.rst

 - texts: figure out what to do when documents are modified in-place (`doc.merge`)
 - texts: ^ related: when docs modified, erase cached_property attributes so they'll be re-caclulated
 - texts: ^related: update doc merge functions when Honnibal updates API
-- texts: what to do when new doc added to textcorpus does not have same language?
 - texts: have textdocs inherit `_term_doc_freqs` from textcorpus?
 - texts: add `doc_to_bag_of_terms()` func to transform?
 - transform: condense csc matrix by mapping stringstore term ints to incremented vals, starting at 0